plumbing missed call follow-up harrisburg pa

 What a Harrisburg plumbing shop actually gets in the first 30 days

 A three-person Harrisburg shop running residential service and new-construction hookups in the 17101-17112 zip band typically sees 15-25 missed calls per week across after-hours and mid-job windows.
 Within 30 days of a TeamShift follow-up workflow, the average shop recovers 8-12 bookable jobs that previously went uncontacted, and the owner spends under 10 minutes per day reviewing the sorted packet instead of returning cold voicemails one at a time.
-No outcome is guaranteed — results depend on call volume, service area, and how fast you act on the reviewed packet.

 - Typical recovery: 8-12 bookable jobs per month that previously went cold after voicemail